iondv/framework/docs/en/2_system_description/platform_configuration/deploy_modules.md

  }
 ...
 ```
-Thanks to the eager loading the system creates a file very quickly, but it may not always be acceptable.
+Due to the eager loading the system creates a file very quickly, but it may not always be acceptable.

-## Setting of notifications about editing the object by another user
+## Setting the notifications of editing the object by another user

-In the setting of the notification about the editing of an object by another user, the time before blocking is specified in milliseconds:
+In the setting of the notification about the editing of an object by another user, specify the time before blocking in milliseconds:

 ```
 "modules": {